Publisher: Associated Newspapers Group Ltd.

 We're All Clobber Crazy (pages 84-85)

 Article about pop fashion.
-Includes small photos of Eve Graham and Marty Kristian.
+Included small photos of Eve Graham and Marty Kristian.

 Top Of The Pops